dkuromi1/EdmCrimeViz/README.md

 * **Apache Parquet** used for storage, significantly reducing memory overhead compared to CSV.
 * **Visual Stack:** Synchronized Dual Maps using **Folium** and a GPU-accelerated 3D dashboard via **Kepler.gl**.

-## The "Superstore" Effect
-A primary finding was the discovery of extreme spatial outliers.
-Analysis revealed that **7 of the 8 highest-crime intersections in Edmonton** correspond directly to Real Canadian Superstore locations.
-* **Hotspot #1:** Kingsway Superstore recorded **3,070 crimes**, 99% of which were "Theft Under $5000".
-* Nearly a quarter of city-wide shoplifting occurs in less than 1% of the total landmass, distorting unweighted crime stats.

-## Crime Ranking Methodology: The Harm Index
-This project uses a custom harm-weighting scheme inspired by the Cambridge Crime Harm Index.
-EPS incident types were mapped to a severity scale with LLM assistance and then manually reviewed and adjusted to better reflect local offense categories.
-The resulting scores are used to compare neighbourhood-level harm per capita rather than raw incident counts alone.